 Editor’s note: this Jabra Elite Active 45e review was updated on May 21, 2020, to include a microphone sample and address how the headset compares to other workout earbuds.

 What is the Jabra Elite Active 45e like?

-The proprietary ear tips insert deeply into the ear canal without creating a complete seal.
-This is good as it maximizes security while allowing outside noise to still find its way through.
-If you’re uncomfortable, try one of the two alternative size tips.
+The proprietary ear tips rested comfortable in my ear canal without creating a complete seal.
+While this degrades audio quality, it’s a feature of the headset because it maximizes security by keeping listeners aware of their surroundings.
+It’s more reliable than ambient aware or passthrough software, but may require some trial and error with the provided ear tips.
 Another great feature is the IP67 dust- and water-resistant build.
 This means you can take them to the dunes or beach without issue.

-It’s disappointing to see the Micro-USB input, rather than USB-C, for charging.
+I was disappointing to see the microUSB input, rather than USB-C, for charging.
 However, the earbuds support fast charging: 15 minutes of charging provides an hour of playback.
 Meanwhile, it takes about two hours to complete a full charge of the 500mAh battery, which lasts for just over nine hours.